-Recognised as a ‘rising research star’ following the RAE 2008, we are proud of the significant success we have achieved in our research and we now intend to take that success to the next level.
+Recognised as a 'rising research star' following the RAE 2008, 95% of our research is now rated as world leading, internationally excellent or internationally recognised according to the REF 2014 results.
+We now intend to take that success to the next level.

 We provide over 500 courses to our students; offering a range and diversity of subjects including architecture, chemistry, medicine, digital media, midwifery, education, international tourism management, performance and visual art, civil engineering, fashion, mathematics, sport and exercise science, product design, retail management, criminology, pharmacy, business, podiatry, geography, nursing and the list goes on...

 We offer students an inspiring and enlightening learning experience both academically and socially.
 We offer them blended learning where learning and teaching provides a combination of face-to-face and elearning or digital learning.

 Our model of education is based on a spirit of enquiry and the active co-production of knowledge among staff and students, in learning, teaching and research.
 Curriculum and course development is underpinned by our educational values and enabled by interactive teaching and learning.
 Importantly, our teaching and learning is informed by research.
 We believe research contributes to the transformation of the learning experience and develops students into active researchers.